 Particpating in a CGIS program can help you satisify major/minor requirements and still all you particpate in an enriching cultural experience at the same time!
 CGIS programs can help satisfy LSA Language requirements and so much more.
 CGIS is currently working on providing program recommendations for specific majors/minors, but please keep in mind that this is not an exhausted list.
 From anthropology to mathematics and psychology, CGIS can help you fit studying abroad into your schedule!

 If you would like to take coursework in your major or minor while abroad, please visit any of the following sections below that breaks down programs by specific majors offered at U-M. Please note these lists are a work in progress and CGIS will continue to update them.

 The current information reflects past course offerings so please be aware that future offerings may vary.
 Please check our partner's website for the most current course offerings.
 Most importantly, plan to connect with your academic advisor to determine whether the programs you are interested in can help fulfill major or minor requirements.

 Many careers today involve collaboration with colleagues or teams from around the world, and international internships provide students with the opportunity to gain real-world work experience in an intercultural setting.
-While participating on a CGIS-sponsored internship students will spend a number of hours each week working in a carefully vetted professional placement, and will earn academic credit for participating in an internship seminar that contextualizes the local work culture, explore differences between it and the American workplace culture, and helps develop the skills necessary to work most effectively across cultural differences.
-Click below to learn more!
+While participating on a CGIS-sponsored internship, students will work in a carefully vetted professional placement and will earn academic credit for participating in an internship seminar that contextualizes the local work culture, explore differences between it and the American workplace culture, and helps develop the skills necessary to work most effectively across cultural differences.